The journalists are funded by the BBC as part of its latest Charter commitment but employed by regional news organisations.

-Stories written by the democracy reporters are shared with more than 800 media organisations that have signed up to be part of the Local News Partnerships scheme.
+Stories written by the democracy reporters are shared with more than 900 media titles and outlets that have signed up to be part of the Local News Partnerships scheme.

 To be awarded the democracy reporter contracts, the successful news organisations had to pass stringent criteria which included financial standing and a strong track record of relevant journalism in the area they were applying to cover.

-The award decisions were made by senior editorial BBC figures across the English regions, Wales and Scotland.
+The award decisions were made by senior editorial BBC figures.

 The full list of organisations that were awarded contracts can be viewed here.